Donald Trump's War on Women

 (34) “You like your candy,” Trump once told Barbara Res, his head of construction during the 1980s.
 “It was him reminding me that I was overweight,” she explained.

-(35) Trump once allegedly asked a Miss Universe for her opinion on his daughter’s body.
+(35) Trump once allegedly asked the reigning Miss Universe, Brook Antoinette Mahealani Lee, for her opinion on his daughter’s body.
 “Don’t you think my daughter’s hot?
 She’s hot, right?”
-Brook Antoinette Mahealani Lee says Trump asked her once.
-“I was like, ‘Really?’
+Brook Antoinette Mahealani Lee replied, “I was like, ‘Really?’
 That’s just weird.
 She was 16.
 That’s creepy.”

 (36) Karena Virginia, a yoga instructor, said that Trump grabbed her arm and groped her breast at the 1998 U.S. Open in Queens.
 "Don't you know who I am?" he asked twice, according to the alleged victim.